-The goal of this program is to teach students that everyone learns in different ways AND that all things don't come easily.
-The lessons provide students and staff with opportunities to see that each of us do, and grasp, some things well and other things are hard or challenging for us.
-The perception of young people that "everyone gets this but me" or "everyone can do this but me" is a dangerous falsehood that leads to self-esteem issues or worse as children age.
-The Ability Awareness Program attempts to mitigate these factors.
-By showing students early on that it is all right to be challenged by something and that to not be able to master everything happens to everyone at some point, we can create a more empathetic learning environment for everyone.
+The goal of this program is to teach students that everyone learns in different ways.
+The lessons provide students and staff with opportunities to experience what it is like to be challenged when learning in a different way than others.
+The perception that "everyone gets this but me" or "everyone can do this but me" can be a dangerous falsehood that leads to self-esteem issues or worse as children age.
+The Ability Awareness Program attempts to mitigate these factors, by showing students early on that it is all right to be challenged by something.
+To not be able to master everything easily is something everyone, at some point, experiences.
+By exposing students a curriculum in which they can experience how others may learn or struggle to learn, can create a more empathetic learning environment for everyone.

-The program is meant to be fun, attention-getting and presented with lots of energy.
+The program is meant to be fun, engaging and presented in a positive manner.
 It is not intended to be an educational program to teach students about specific diagnoses.
 The message is that we are all different in some ways, but we all have the same needs for respect, acceptance, inclusion and friends.
-The intent of this program is to inspire education of all children that it is OK to be different and to encourage every school to present an Ability Awareness Program.
+The intent of this program is to inspire education of all children that it is OK to be different.
+We hope to encourage every school to present an Ability Awareness Program.

-A message that can't be too strongly delivered is that Ability Awareness is YOUR PROGRAM - make it as comprehensive as your school site desires.
-Is there a particular lesson, Supportive Activity or opportunity to excel that speaks to your school community's need?
-Then go for it: Be enlightened, be educated -- be awesome!
+An Ability Awareness is YOUR PROGRAM - make it as comprehensive as your school site desires.
+Is there a particular lesson, supportive activity or opportunity that speaks to your school community's need?
+Then go for it!
+Be enlightened, be educated -- be awesome!